muzammilaz/Labl.it/README.md

   -k KEYWORDS, --keywords KEYWORDS

-                        keywords in url to be found, must be comma-separted if
+                        keywords in the file path to be found, must be comma-separted if

                         more than 1 Eg. class1,positve,png or